Folkwise-io/spoc-evaluation-framework/README.md

 > The existence of the mere term [software engineering] has been the base of a number of extremely shallow—and false—analogies, which just confuse the issue...
 Computers are such exceptional gadgets that there is good reason to assume that most analogies with other disciplines are too shallow to be of any positive value, are even so shallow that they are only confusing.
 > Edsger W. Dijkstra, 1978

-This state of affairs is unsuprising when you consider that the discipline itself [cannot be older than 200 years by the most generous definition](https://www.britannica.com/story/ada-lovelace-the-first-computer-programmer).
+This state of affairs is unsuprising when the reader considers that the discipline itself [cannot be older than 200 years by the most generous definition](https://www.britannica.com/story/ada-lovelace-the-first-computer-programmer).
 The term "software engineering" itself was [coined in the 1960's](https://en.wikipedia.org/wiki/History_of_software_engineering#1945_to_1965:_The_origins) and is less than 60 years old as of the time of this writing (Dec 2019).

-There is not a single generally-accepted framework for evaluating software engineering candidates that the author knows of.
-Not a lot of companies know how to evaluate developers and other technical personnel.
+To pile insult upon injury, there is not a single generally-accepted framework for evaluating software engineering candidates that the author knows of.
+Not a lot of companies know how to properly evaluate developers and other technical personnel.
 There are several superstitions and misconceptions, which make matters worse.
 We won't go into the details, but here are a few such myths:

 * Having more developers means faster delivery.
 * Developers are a commodity resource.